 Secondly, The RPP was designed as a guide for teachers to conduct learning activities.
 It was designed referring to syllabus containing KI and KD, IPK, learning objectives, learning materials, approach, strategy, methods, tools, media, and sources.
 The RPP was also equipped with learning scenario ought to be conducted by teachers and students.

 The learning module was designed in a way that students are able to conduct self-learning by using available modules in accordance with their learning styles.
 It was developed in four types: visual, auditory, read/write, and kinesthetic, in form of printed and/or digital forms.
 It was designed in order for students to be able to apply operational procedure and to be able to operate lathe.
 To know the learning style of students, then developed a learning style test.
-The sample screen shot in 3 is display of learning style test for student.
+The sample screen shot in Figure 3 is display of learning style test for student.

 Figure 3.
 Sample learning style test

+Figure 4.
+Auditory module

 There were four modules made for this research.
 The first module contains the introduction of various types of lathe and their functions, main parts, and various types of cutting tools.
 It was designed so that the students have a summarized base of knowledge about types of lathe and their functions to for various types of work, and the workings and functions of each part of lathe.
 It was also designed so that the students can operate lathe cutting tools precisely as the job requires to.